-A truck accident is often a catastrophic event that leaves victims with life-changing injuries and expensive medical costs.
+A truck accident can be a serious event that leaves victims with significant injuries and medical expenses.

-If you are the victim of a recent commercial trucking accident in Riverside, California, help is available at Jacoby & Meyers.
+If you were involved in a recent commercial trucking accident in Riverside, California, legal guidance is available at Jacoby & Meyers.

-Our Riverside personal injury lawyers are committed to holding trucking companies and other parties accountable when they cause major truck accidents.
+Our Riverside personal injury lawyers represent individuals seeking to hold trucking companies and other parties legally responsible when negligence contributes to a truck accident.

 Start by contacting us for a free truck accident case review in Riverside.
 Call (951) 720-3007 24/7 to get in touch with our experienced Southern California attorneys.